Dark matter scattering in astrophysical media: collective effects: White dwarfs

 Using the formulae from Section~\ref{sec_capture_rates}, we can compute the total capture rate, integrated over the $v_\infty$ distribution.
-Figure~\ref{fig_wd_dp_light} illustrates the results, showing the coupling required to obtain $10\%$ of the geometric capture rate (as per the WD heating discussion in Section~\ref{sec_wd_hdp}), using the same assumptions and approximations as described in the previous section (we display the results for fermionic DM --- the rates for scalar DM are very similar).
+Figure~\ref{fig_wd_dp_light} illustrates the results, showing the coupling required to obtain $10\%$ of the geometric capture rate (as per the WD heating discussion in Section~\ref{sec_wd_hdp}), using the same assumptions and approximations as described in the previous section\footnote{While the dependence of the per-volume DM scattering rate on medium density is weaker for a light dark photon mediator than for a heavy mediator, it still generally increases with density (as per the limits in Section~\ref{sec_emsum}).
+This is in contrast to the case of dark photon \emph{production}, where the per-volume production rate of very light dark photons is larger in less dense media~\cite{1611.05852,1302.3884} --- intuitively, the sterile mode decouples from SM particles as $m_{A'} \rightarrow 0$, so its production rate vanishes, but DM-SM scattering is mediated by the active mode.
+Since the per-volume scattering rate in the denser core is larger than in the less dense outer layers of the WD, the approximation of only using the scattering rate in the core should be good.} (we display the results for fermionic DM --- the rates for scalar DM are very similar).
 The coupling is shown in terms of the `effective millicharge' $q_{\rm eff} \equiv \kappa g_\chi / e$.
 The gray shaded regions correspond to existing constraints; at $m_\chi \lesssim 10 \MeV$, these arise from production in SN1987A~\cite{1803.00993} or in stellar cores~\cite{10.1088/1475-7516/2014/02/029}, while at higher masses, they come from direct detection experiments~\cite{10.1103/PhysRevLett.109.021301,10.1103/PhysRevD.96.043017}.
 Figure~\ref{fig_wd_dp_light} illustrates that, over the whole $m_\chi$ range, the couplings required for close-to-geometric capture rates in WDs lie within already-excluded parameter space.
 The EM sum rule bound, indicated by the dashed line, shows that this statement is almost independent of our model of the WD interior; for DM masses $\lesssim \GeV$, any causal model of the WD medium would result in significantly-below-geometric capture rates, for unconstrained couplings (modulo the anti-screening issues discussed in Appendix~\ref{app_sumrules}).

 One possible caveat to this statement is self-capture.
 For millicharged DM (or somewhat equivalently, for a very light dark photon mediator with $\kappa \sim \OO(1)$), self-capture is not enhanced.
 If $\kappa \ll 1$, then $g_\chi$ can be much larger (for a given $q_{\rm eff}$), and it might be possible for self-scatterings to become important.
 However, it is worth noting that light mediators somewhat complicate the possible signatures of DM scattering in WDs --- in particular, if DM annihilates to a light mediator, this generally escapes from the WD, so does not deposit its energy.
 Millicharged DM, which interacts with the SM photon, would lead to energy depositions from annihilations, but could only make up a small sub-component of the DM density (at the relevant couplings), since long-range interactions with SM matter would alter the galactic dynamics of DM halos~\cite{1908.05275,10.1088/1475-7516/2009/07/014,10.1103/PhysRevD.83.063509,1602.04009,10.1016/j.physletb.2017.02.035,10.1088/1475-7516/2019/07/015,2007.00667}.
 In fact, as demonstrated in recent work~\cite{2007.00667}, it is likely that dark photon models are also constrained by galactic dynamics, and are only viable as DM subcomponents at these couplings.